Legendgreat/setting-up-albw-ap/README.md

 If your folder structure matches the outline, see if either the `.apworld` or `albwrandomizer` are outdated.

 <sub>If you are trying to do this on Linux, please use the `.tar.gz` version of Archipelago instead of `AppImage`.
 This outline will _not_ work on the `AppImage` version.</sub>

+##### The running game was not patched with an Archipelago patch.

+If you got this error on Archipelago Client after patching and running the game in Azahar, chances are you used a _trimmed_ version of the ROM to create a patch folder.
+To fix this, you will have to dump an untrimmed version of the ROM and run the patch again.

 ### Azahar crashes